synozure/AutoSplit64/README.md

 Version 0.1.0

 ## Quick Setup
 Download the latest release.
-Extract contents and run `SM64 Auto-Splitter.exe`.
+Extract contents and run `AutoSplit64.exe`.

 ### Interface
 Upon first run, you will encounter a blank interface: